-I grew up in Columbus and spent a few years in the Akron/Canton area, but I am happy to be back in Columbus.
+I grew up in Columbus and spent a few years in the Akron/Canton area, but I love living in Columbus.
 My path to Denison was not traditional, but I am so glad that I led me here.

 I started at Denison in 2018 as a Community Coordinator for Residential Communities.
 Having worked with a variety of student development offices in the past, such as residence life, student activities, orientation, and others, I have found my passion in helping support students while they are navigating personal growth during the college experience.
 Prior to higher education, I worked at State Farm as an account manager.

 Having attended two other small liberal arts colleges, I closely relate to the experience Denison students will encounter.
 I share their passion for active involvement, personal development, and challenging the status quo.
 I hope to provide residents with a socially inclusive campus, where they feel valued, respected, and listened to.